princeton-nlp/CEPE/README.md

 ## Training

 Training consists of two stage: a warmup stage and the standard training stage.
+Make sure that you have downloaded the necessary data as indicated by the `--train_file` and `--validation_file` arguments.
+You can change the path of these arguments for your own system.

 ### Warmup Stage
 In the warmup stage, we simply train the model with the same inputs to both the encoder and the decoder.